 2) Your mortgage broker kept asking you for lots and lots of documentation

-3) You have an actual loan number from an actual lender (e.g. Wells Fargo, Chase, Washington Mutual).
+3) You have an actual loan number from an actual lender (e.g. Wells Fargo, Chase, Bank of America).

 The difference for pre-approval is that the lender, not the mortgage broker, has actually approved you for the purchase of a house.
 You have supplied the requisite documentation (and there’s a lot of it, usually) and you have passed through the lender’s underwriting process.
 At this point, the only missing part of the equation is the collateral – that is, the property you are going to buy.
 The lender needs to appraise it and make sure it meets the other guidelines for the loan.

-Even if you think that you won’t have any trouble getting a loan, even if you have all the assurances in the world from your friends in the mortgage business – get pre-approved by a lender, not a mortgage broker very early in the home-buying process.
+Even if you think that you won’t have any trouble getting a loan, even if you have all the assurances in the world from your friends in the mortgage business – get pre-approved by a lender very early in the home-buying process.
 This will likely save you much wailing and gnashing of teeth down the road.

 Another benefit of pre-approval is that you will know what actual loan you will be getting.
-You’ll know the interest rate (although it may fluctuate), any points, any special features of your loan, etc. You will also at this point should be able to get from the mortgage broker a good faith estimate of closing costs, so you will know how much actual cash you will need to close the loan – and loans don’t come cheap!
-Of course, you may be able to get the seller to pay for your closing costs – in a market like this, it isn’t too tough.
+You’ll know the interest rate (although it may fluctuate), any points to pay, any special features of your loan, etc. You will also at this point should be able to get from the mortgage broker a good faith estimate of closing costs, so you will know how much actual cash you will need to close the loan – and loans don’t come cheap!
+Of course, you may be able to get the seller to pay for your closing costs – with the right offer price, most sellers will have no problem covering some or all of your closing costs.

 If you are thinking of buying a house in the next several months, do yourself a favor: get pre-approved, now.
 The process may take longer than you think, and it will be very beneficial to know what your actual payments and closing costs will be long before you actually incur them.